Terminology

 Chaotic Influencers

-Roles that significantly alter game dynamics.
+Isleborn Citizen roles that typically hinder the Good Team and significantly alter game dynamics.
 Often unpredictable.

 Specialists